oras-project/oras/docs/proposals/formatted-output.md

 ### oras pull

-Pull a repository and display its metadata as formatted JSON in standard output.
-The following fields should be formatted in a JSON output:
+When using `oras pull` with the flag `--format`, the following fields should be formatted into JSON output:

 - `Ref`: full artifact reference by digest, e.g, `$REGISTRY/$REPO@$DIGEST`
 -  `Files`: a list of downloaded files